eddyerburgh/notes/docs/computer-architecture/processors.md

 ## Speculation

-**Speculation** is an approach where a compiler guesses at the outcome of an instruction to remove it as a dependency in executing other instructions, e.g., guess outcome of branch or speculate that a store which precedes a load does not refer to the same address (so the load can be executed before the store) {% cite P&H:ARM -l 344 %}.
+**Speculation** is an approach where a compiler guesses at the outcome of an instruction to remove it as a dependency in executing other instructions, e.g. guess outcome of branch or speculate that a store which precedes a load does not refer to the same address (so the load can be executed before the store) {% cite P&H:ARM -l 344 %}.

 Speculation can be wrong, so there must be a mechanism to verify a guess and to roll back the effects of speculatively executed instructions.